tianrui-qi/DSMLM/README.md

 python main.py [-h] [-s {4,8}] [-r RNG_SUB_USER] -L FRAMES_LOAD_FOLD [-S DATA_SAVE_FOLD] [-C CKPT_LOAD_PATH] [-T TEMP_SAVE_FOLD][-stride STRIDE] [-window WINDOW] [-method {DCC,MCC,RCC}] -b BATCH_SIZE
 ```
 options:
 -   `-s {4,8}`: Scale up factor, 4 or 8.
 Default: 4.
 -   `-r RNG_SUB_USER`: Range of the sub-region of the frames to predict.
+Due to
-Due to limited memory, we cut whole frames into patches, i.e., sub-regions and predict them separately.
-Please type six int separated by space as the subframe start (inclusive) and end (exclusive) index for each dimension, i.e., `-r 0 1 8 12 9 13`.
-If you not sure about the number of subframe for each dimension you can select, do not specify this parameter; the code will print the range you can select and ask you to type the range.
+    limited memory, we cut whole frames into patches, i.e., sub-regions and
+    predict them separately.
+Please type six int separated by space as the
+    subframe start (inclusive) and end (exclusive) index for each dimension,
+    i.e., `-r 0 1 8 12 9 13`.
+If you not sure about the number of subframe for
+    each dimension you can select, do not specify this parameter; the code will
+    print the range you can select and ask you to type the range.
 Default: None.
 -   `-L FRAMES_LOAD_FOLD`: Path to the frames load folder.
-Note that the code will predict all the frames under this folder.
-Thus, if you want to predict portion of the frames, please copy them to a new folder and specify this parameter with that new folder.
+Note that the code
+    will predict all the frames under this folder.
+Thus, if you want to predict
+    portion of the frames, please copy them to a new folder and specify this
+    parameter with that new folder.
 -   `-S DATA_SAVE_FOLD`: Path to the data save folder.
-No need to specify when stride or window is set as non-zero.
+No need to specify when
+    stride or window is set as non-zero.
 Default: None.
 -   `-C CKPT_LOAD_PATH`: Path to the checkpoint load file without .ckpt.
     Default: `ckpt/e08/340` or `ckpt/e10/450` when scale up factor is 4 or 8.
-- `-T TEMP_SAVE_FOLD`: Path to the temporary save folder for drifting analysis.
+-   `-T TEMP_SAVE_FOLD`: Path to the temporary save folder for drifting
+    analysis.
 Must be specified when drift correction will be performed.
+    Recomend to specify different path for different dataset.
-Default: None.
+    Default: `os.path.dirname(FRAMES_LOAD_FOLD)/temp/`.
 -   `-stride STRIDE`: Step size of the drift corrector, unit frames.
+Window size
+    must larger or equal to stride and divisible by stride.
+Should set with
-Should set with window at the same time.
+    window at the same time.
 Default: 0.
 -   `-window WINDOW`: Number of frames in each window, unit frames.
+Window size
+    must larger or equal to stride and divisible by stride.
+Should set with
-Should set with stride at the same time.
+    stride at the same time.
 Default: 0.
 -   `-method {DCC,MCC,RCC}`: Drift correction method, DCC, MCC, or RCC.
+Must be
-DCC run very fast where MCC and RCC is more accurate.
-We suggest to use DCC (default) to test the window size first and then use MCC or RCC to calculate the final drift.
-Optional to set when window is set.
-Default: DCC.
+    set if you want to evaluate with drift correction.
+DCC run very fast where
+    MCC and RCC is more accurate.
+We suggest to use DCC to test the window size
+    first and then use MCC or RCC to calculate the final drift.
+Default: None.
 -   `-b BATCH_SIZE`: Batch size.
 Set this value according to your GPU memory.
     Note that the product of rng_sub_user must divisible by batch_size.

-Note that for all example below, we assign `-b BATCH_SIZE` as 4.
-You can change
+For examples below, we assign `-b BATCH_SIZE` as 4.
+Change it according to your
-it according to your GPU memory and the region `-r RNG_SUB_USER` you selected to
+GPU memory and the region `-r RNG_SUB_USER` you selected to predict.
-predict.

 ### Without drift correction